zychang2/6400-Project/README.md

 ## Data Preparation

 ### Japan Railway
+ - Go to `JPRailway` folder.
+ - Running `Process.ipynb` will add missing station information and correct station names.
+ - Running `translation.ipynb` will apply translation to station names and find the situated city for each station.
+ - Running `city.ipynb` will extract the top 5 stations that can reach the most regions for each city.
+Next, running `duration.ipynb` will apply the duration and distance estimation to the data.
+ - The above concludes all the preprocessing.
+Some extreme special cases are not covered and are instead hardcoded into the output files, so the results may be different from what is actually used.
+ - The data used in the projects is in `JPRailway/Useful/` folder.
 ### China Railway
  - Go to `CNRailway` folder.
  - Run all the blocks in `processing.ipynb`, it will automatically preprocess the data found on other GitHub repos into our required CSV format.
 (Other GitHub repos can be found in references)